 You’ll need tomato juice (vegetable juice also works), cucumber, green pepper, a peeled garlic clover, white vinegar and olive oil.

 *Tip: if you happen to have some fresh tomato, adding it will enhance the taste of this juice (even if it’s very little or not the ripest one)

 Blend the chopped vegetables together with the juice until smooth.

 Optional – if you find your gazpacho-juice too runny, you can add some bread.

-I like adding chickpeas instead of bread: adding chickpeas is in no way traditional in Spain, but since this is already a very free variation, I include it here as a further secret suggestion.
+I also like adding chickpeas instead of bread: adding chickpeas to gazpacho is in no way traditional in Spain, but since this is already a very free variation, I include it here as a further secret suggestion.